-Powered by 2 Broadcom PCIe Gen6 switches and 44 E1.S NVMe SSDs, Falcon 6048 achieves up to 200 million IOPS, delivering ultra-low latency and massive parallel throughput ideal for AI training, inference, prediction and large-scale data analytics.
+Powered by 2 Broadcom PCIe Gen6 switches and 48 E1.S NVMe SSDs, Falcon 6048 achieves up to 288 million IOPS, delivering ultra-low latency and massive parallel throughput ideal for AI training and large-scale data analytics.
+(Tested with H100 GPUs and CX8 NICs)

 | Management Interface | Redfish®, RESTful API, GUI and CLI |